lando/lando/.github/ISSUE_TEMPLATE/documentation.md

 ---
 name: Docs
-about: Create a documentation issue or request
+about: Something to do with docs.
+Note that this issue will get transferred over to `lando/docs`
 labels: documentation
 ---